Office Apps On-premises and in the Cloud

 Office 365 is an example of the industry-wide transition to a subscription model for selling software and services.
 Office 365 includes various bundles of Microsoft's productivity applications as well as an array of cloud-hosted services like Exchange Online and Skype-for-Business Online or Teams.
 You can run most Office 365 applications on different types of devices such as PCs, Macs, tablets, iPhones and Android smartphones.
 Apps that can run on multiple operating systems include Word, Excel, PowerPoint, OneNote and Outlook.
 PC-only applications include Access and Publisher.
 For users with multiple devices, which includes almost everyone, most subscription plans allow you to install and run Office apps on multiple devices simultaneously.
 As an example, the Office 365 Business subscription plan allows you to run as many as five PCs or Macs, five tablets, and five smartphones.

 You need online access to install, activate, manage and update Office 365 applications.
 You can run the applications offline and synchronize files stored in the cloud as soon as you get back online.
-Services offered in different Office 365 bundles include Exchange Online hosted email, Skype for Business and Teams web conferencing, and OneDrive cloud storage and file sharing.
+Services offered in different Office 365 bundles include Exchange Online hosted email, Skype for Business and Microsoft Teams chat and conferencing, and OneDrive cloud storage and file sharing.
 You must be online to use Office 365 cloud services.
 All Office 365 subscription plans include both incremental and major updates, such as Office 2016 to Office 2019, as part of the flat subscription fee, and subscribers receive incremental updates sooner than owners of a perpetual license.